Kumamoto Japan Travel Guide

 Dedicated rebuilding work reflects Kumamoto's enduring spirit.

 The city also faced immense challenges.
-Most recently, the 2016 Kumamoto earthquakes caused extensive damage, specifically to the fortress.
+Most recently, the 2016 Kumamoto earthquakes caused extensive damage, specifically to the castle.
 The careful restoration efforts since then reflect the enduring spirit of the people of Kumamoto.

 Explore impressive restoration work and panoramic city views from the main keep.